6 Science-Backed Benefits of Hiking for Physical and Mental Health

 Most of these positive effects are due to hiking’s ability to get your heart rate up and work your lungs, improving circulation and oxygenation.
 Hiking can also help decrease inflammation tied to stress and reduce weight gain, which benefits overall health.

 Like other forms of exercise, benefits of hiking include helping you to control your weight, such as by dropping excess body fat or preventing unwanted weight gain.
+Depending on terrain, pace and body size, hiking may burn hundreds of calories per hour while also improving endurance and lower-body strength.

 Research demonstrates that, on average, you can burn about 80 to 100 calories for every mile you walk.
 (You use even more energy if you have a higher body mass or if you walk uphill.)
-If you hike for about an hour at a moderate to fast pace, you can burn several hundred calories, which can be beneficial for your waistline and overall body composition.

-4. Helps Reduce Stress
+4. Helps reduce stress

-As Greater Good Magazine explains, “The experience of hiking is unique, research suggests, conveying benefits beyond what you receive from typical exercise.
+As Greater Good Magazine explained, “The experience of hiking is unique, research suggests, conveying benefits beyond what you receive from typical exercise.
 Not only does it oxygenate your heart, it helps keep your mind sharper, your body calmer, your creativity more alive, and your relationships happier.”

 Research suggests that there are synergistic effects of physical activity and time spent in nature, meaning the two are even more powerful when done together.
-Studies shows that spending time in nature provides most people with mental relief from stress, depression and anxiety symptoms, especially if they are also exercising or being active while outdoors, such as in “green spaces.”
+Studies show that spending time in nature provides most people with mental relief from stress, depression and anxiety symptoms, especially if they are also exercising or being active while outdoors, such as in “green spaces.”

 Hiking (and simply walking too) releases “feel good” chemicals in our bodies, including endorphins, that are known to lift our moods and fight pain.
 Exercise plus time outdoors also has various other effects on the brain that decrease tension, depression, rumination and worry and improve problem solving and feelings of connectedness (“the sense of being small in the presence of something bigger than yourself”).